sameen-wq/text_manipulation/README.md

-# textmining
+# text manipulation with REgEX
-#text mining exercise
+#xerciseWORK